pamgaiguer/galharufa2021/galharufa2021_restful_api/README.md

           "Content-type": "application/json"}
 ```

-The `TOKEN` can be generated on the `http://localhost:8000/api/users/token/` URL.
+The `TOKEN` can be generated on the `http://localhost:8000/api/users/token/` URL and expires after 30 minutes.

 ### API GET routes (TOKEN not needed)